 Staff cannot help unload or move items from cars due to social distancing requirements, so please only bring waste that one person can carry safely.

 As only a few cars will be let in each time, visitors should have no difficulty social distancing while at the sites.
 Anyone who refuses to do so will be asked to leave immediately, as will anyone who is abusive to staff.

 What you can recycle at your local centre

 Before visiting your local community recycling centre, please check that we are able to take your waste.
 We can recycle:

 - cooking oil

 - gas cylinders

 Please sort recycling before arriving at the community recycling centre to avoid delays.
 Bags of domestic waste can be put into the general waste skip, but won’t be accepted if they contain any material that can be recycled.

-Asbestos is accepted at the Tythegston centre only with a tipping permit.
+Asbestos is accepted at a specialised skip at the Tythegston centre only with a tipping permit.
 A charge will apply.

 Plasterboard, rubble, soil and hard core are classed as construction waste.
 These are limited to two bags with a maximum weight of 17kg each.
 Repeat visits are not allowed within the next 30 days.
 For larger quantities, you will need to book a skip or waste removal company.
 Trade waste is not accepted.